Suspended Sentence

 - Notification to the social worker of any change in employment, residence, or relocation within a period of less than fifteen days, together with a report thereof.

-- Obtaining permission from the judicial authority prior to leaving the country for travel.
+- Obtaining permission from the judicial authority before leaving the country for travel.

 If the convicted person commits a hadd crime or a discretionary crime up to degree seven from the date of issuance of the suspension order until the end of the suspension period, the court shall revoke the suspension and order the execution of the full punishment.